Superegz/Pokemon-Perfect-Crystal/3840readme.txt

 ~~Secret Locations~~

-The 3 legendrary birds are in the Pokeball chambers in Mount Silver.
+Articuno is in the Ice Path B3F.

+Zapdos is at Route 10, outside the powerplant.

+Moltres is in Mount Silver room 2.

 Mew is at the summit of Mount Silver (where Red is) during the morning.
 I imagine that Red is up there looking for a Mew.